 Fear can sometimes wear you out, make you threadbare, a shell of nerves leaving only the slightest trace of you behind.
 I had to get out of that bed!
 Then I remembered, the crucifix!
 My hand still lay underneath the pillow, but it was empty!
-I slowly moved my wrist around to find it, minimising as best I could the sound and vibrations caused, but it could not be found.
+I slowly moved my wrist around to find it, minimizing as best I could the sound and vibrations caused, but it could not be found.
 I had either knocked it off of the top bunk, or it had…I could not even bear to think of it, been taken from my hand.

-Without the crucifix I lost any sense of hope.
+Without the crucifix, I lost any sense of hope.
 Even at such a young age, you can be acutely aware of what death is, and intensely frightened of it.
 I knew I was going to die in that bed if I lay there, dormant, passive, doing nothing.
 I had to leave that room behind, but how?
 Should I leap from the bed and hope that I make it to the door?
 What if it is faster than me?
 Or should I slowly slip out of that top bunk, hoping to not disturb my uncanny bedfellow?

-Realising that it had not stirred when I moved, trying to find the crucifix, I began to have the strangest of thoughts.
+Realizing that it had not stirred when I moved, trying to find the crucifix, I began to have the strangest of thoughts.

 What if it was asleep?

-I tried to breath as shallowly as possible, and mustering every ounce of courage I could, I reached over slowly with my right hand and began to peel the blanket off of me.
+I tried to breathe as shallowly as possible, and mustering every ounce of courage I could, I reached over slowly with my right hand and began to peel the blanket off of me.
 What I found under those covers almost stopped my heart.
 I did not see it, but as my hand moved the blanket, it brushed against something.
 Something smooth and cold.
 Something which felt unmistakably like a gaunt hand.

 I held my breath in terror as I was sure it must now have known that I was awake.

 It did not stir, it felt, dead.
-After a few moments I placed my hand carefully further down the blanket and felt a thin, poorly formed forearm, my confidence and almost twisted sense of curiosity grew as I moved down further to a disproportionately larger bicep muscle.
+After a few moments, I placed my hand carefully further down the blanket and felt a thin, poorly formed forearm, my confidence and almost twisted sense of curiosity grew as I moved down further to a disproportionately larger bicep muscle.
 The arm was outstretched lying across my chest, with the hand resting on my left shoulder as if it had grabbed me in my sleep.
-I realised that I would have to move this cadaverous appendage if I even so much as hoped to escape its grasp.
+I realized that I would have to move this cadaverous appendage if I even so much as hoped to escape its grasp.

-For some reason, the feeling of torn, ragged clothing on the shoulder of this night time invader stopped me in my tracks.
+For some reason, the feeling of torn, ragged clothing on the shoulder of this nighttime invader stopped me in my tracks.
 Fear once again swelled in my stomach and in my chest as I recoiled my hand in disgust at the touch of straggled, oily hair.

 I could not bring myself to touch its face, although I wonder to this very day what it would have felt like.